jonathaneeckhout/jdungeon3d/design/GameMechanics.md

 * Legs (Boots, shin-guards, footwear)
 * Accessory 1 (Any miscellaneous addition)
 * Accessory 2
+* Accessory ...
+* Hand (Occupied by the main weapon)
+* Offhand (When using one handed weapons, it can hold another weapon/shield.
+Otherwise it is disabled while the main weapon is equipped.)

 ### Equipment Management
 * **Inventory Interaction:** When unequipping an item, it is placed back into the inventory of the player.